ChipaDevTeam/BinaryOptionsTools-v2/BinaryOptionsToolsV2/Readme.md

 👉 [Join us on Discord](https://discord.gg/T3FGXcmd)
 # [BinaryOptionsToolsV2](https://github.com/ChipaDevTeam/BinaryOptionsTools-v2/tree/0.1.6a4)

+## ⚠️ Work in Progress Notice

+**Current Status**: This version is undergoing major refactoring to use a new, more stable API implementation.
+Many features are temporarily unavailable while we transition to the new architecture.

+**Available Features**:
+- Basic authentication and connection
+- Buy/Sell operations
+- Balance retrieval
+- Basic symbol subscriptions
+- Server time synchronization

+**Temporarily Unavailable Features** (returning "work in progress" errors):
+- Historical candle data (`get_candles`, `get_candles_advanced`)
+- Trade history (`history`)
+- Closed deals management
+- Payout information
+- Raw message sending
+- Advanced validators
+- Deal end time queries

+We're actively working to restore all functionality with improved stability and performance.

 ## How to install
 Install it with PyPi using the following command:
 ```bash